Last updated 5 May 2019

 The DHS – Child Support can also amend a child support assessment if the care percentage has changed by more than 7.1% (i.e. one night a fortnight) and it would affect the amount of child support payable.

 An assessment can be varied to nil (s 66A CS(A) Act).

 A payer or payee can also ask the court to change a child support assessment if there is an application for orders pending in the court (s 116(b) CS(A) Act).
 The application can be for any type of order.
-It is necessary to obtain the leave of a court before applying to change a child support assessment in a period more than 18 months before the application.
-Leave cannot be granted for a period of greater than seven years.
+It is necessary to obtain the leave of a court before applying to change a child support assessment in a period more than 18 months, as long as the administrative assessment was not completed more than seven years prior.

 Other means of changing the assessment are:

 - making a private arrangement with the other parent that may not involve the DHS – Child Support (but a payee receiving an income-tested pension or benefit from Centrelink cannot agree to accept less than the amount assessed by the DHS – Child Support)